helenzhou6/urban-sounds-classifier/README.md

 - Linear layer to project to lower dimension
 4. **Classification layer**
 - Linear layer to project to number of classes (number of categories we are classifying to)

+## Transformer (encoder only) classifying model
+1. Run 02...py file to preprocess, save it and upload to hugging face
+2. Run 04...
+(03.. is for the test) that will run the Transformer Encoder
+- NB we've having memory issues

 ## Running .ipynb
 Install Jupyter VSCode plugin, and open the .ipynb and select Kernel to be the current .venv virtual environment.
 You can run each cell with control enter